-an example for XML code encoding an instance of the class,
+an example for XML code encoding an instance of the class

-normative constraints for instances of the class extending the XML schema by semantic specifications,

-a portion of a YANG (9) module extracted from the YANG module in Appendix B.

-The full XML schema and the full YANG module are listed in Appendices A and B. Normative for OF-CONFIG 1.1 is the XML schema in Appendix A and the normative constraints in sub-sections 7.X.4.
-The YANG module in Appendix B incorporates the XML schema specifications as well as the normative constraints.
+The full XML schema and the full YANG module are listed in Appendices A and B. Normative for OF-CONFIG 1.1.1 is the XML schema in Appendix A and the normative constraints in the descriptions of the individual elements.
+The YANG module in Appendix B incorporates the XML schema specifications as well as the normative constraints though is not normative for this specification.